fserb/canvas2D/spec/layers.md

 ---------

 Currently, the only way to draw a series of drawing calls at the same time, while applying the same sort of effects (shadows, blur, alpha, filters, compositing) to all of the drawn objects, without having these effects being applied one to one to this object, is by using an auxiliary canvas and then, drawing that auxiliary canvas to the canvas.
-This proposal adds an alternative to that (the same way that Fullter in Google and Core Graphics at Apple do) by creating a layer that then will be drawn in one go when the layer ends.
+This proposal adds an alternative to that by creating a layer that then will be drawn in one go when the layer ends.
+The idea of this addition is to have the same behavior as using an external canvas would do, without the issues of having to create an external canvas.

 Proposal